area17/twill/docs/.sections/getting-started/configuration.md

 MEDIA_LIBRARY_IMAGE_SERVICE=A17\Twill\Services\MediaLibrary\Glide
 ```

+If you want to add support for other image formats, which aren't covered by Glide, you can specify an array of extensions.
+For files matching the ending, the original media URL will be returned, instead of the modified one.
+For this, you can specify the following configuration key: `glide.original_media_for_extensions`

 #### Imgix

 As noted above, by default, Twill uses and recommends using [Imgix](https://imgix.com) to transform, optimize, and intelligently cache your uploaded images.